About NDU | Facilities & Resources | NDU

 Writing Center

-The Writing Center is NDU’s key academic support unit with the mission of enhancing students’ academic skills in English.
-The center offers one-on-one student consultations and holds workshops throughout the semester on topics as diverse as “Avoiding Plagiarism” and job interview skills.
-Consultants at the Writing Center are experienced instructors of English who are prepared to support all NDU students regardless of major.
+The Writing Center at NDU is a vital academic support unit committed to enhancing students' English language skills.
+Our mission encompasses offering one-on-one student consultations and conducting diverse workshops throughout the semester, addressing topics such as "Avoiding Plagiarism" and job interview skills.
+Our team of consultants consists of experienced English instructors ready to support all NDU students, regardless of their major.

-• Offer direction in the techniques most required for effective academic writing.
+1. Provide guidance in essential techniques for effective academic writing.

-• Provide a charming environment where students can gain confidence in their capacity to write in English.
+2. Cultivate a welcoming environment where students can build confidence in their English writing abilities.

-• Ensure opportunities for students to practice writing in English across the entire curriculum and share their writing with a qualified tutor.
+3. Create opportunities for students to practice writing across the curriculum and share their work with qualified tutors.

-• Offer handouts on grammar, APA Style formatting, and other areas of interest.
+5. Offer handouts on grammar, APA Style formatting, and other relevant areas of interest.

-All the services in the Writing Center are free of charge.
+All our services are provided free of charge.

 Come Prepared